-The Noise Control Act of 1972 (PL 92-574) and several other Federal laws require the Federal government to set and enforce uniform noise standards for aircraft and airports, interstate motor carriers and railroads, workplace activities, medium- and heavy-duty trucks, motorcycles and mopeds, portable air compressors, Federal highway projects, and Federal housing projects.
-The Noise Control Act also requires Federal agencies to comply with all Federal, state, and local noise requirements.
-Most Federal noise standards focus on preventing hearing loss by limiting constant exposure to sounds of 90 dB over an 8-hour work period or 85 dB over a 16-hour period (USEPA 1978).
-These levels could produce hearing loss if a person were exposed to such noise for long durations (e.g., constant levels over several hours).
-Other physiological issues could also occur, including stress, if persons or wildlife were constantly exposed to levels this high or for long periods.
-DoD policy promotes the health, safety, and welfare of the persons in the vicinity of and on air installations by minimizing aircraft noise and safety impacts without degrading flight safety and mission requirements by implementing AICUZ pursuant to DoD Instruction 4165.57.
+The Noise Control Act of 1972 (PL 92-574) and several other Federal laws require the Federal government to set and enforce uniform noise standards for aircraft and airports, interstate motor carriers and railroads, workplace activities, medium- and heavy-duty trucks, motorcycles and

+1 mopeds, portable air compressors, Federal highway projects, and Federal housing projects.
+2 The Noise Control Act also requires Federal agencies to comply with all Federal, state, and 3 local noise requirements.
+Most Federal noise standards focus on preventing hearing loss by 4 limiting constant exposure to sounds of 90 dB over an 8-hour work period or 85 dB over a 16-5 hour period (USEPA 1978).
+These levels could produce hearing loss if a person were exposed 6 to such noise for long durations (e.g., constant levels over several hours).
+Other physiological 7 issues could also occur, including stress, if persons or wildlife were constantly exposed to levels 8 this high or for long periods.
+DoD policy promotes the health, safety, and welfare of the persons 9 in the vicinity of and on air installations by minimizing aircraft noise and safety impacts without 10 degrading flight safety and mission requirements by implementing AICUZ pursuant to DoD 11 Instruction 4165.57.

-Noise levels are computed over a 24-hour period and represented as day-night average sound levels (DNLs).
+13 Noise levels are computed over a 24-hour period and represented as day-night average sound 14 levels (DNLs).
 The DNL noise metric incorporates a "penalty" for nighttime noise events occurring between the hours of 10:00 p.m. and 7:00 a.m. to account for increased annoyance.
-DNL is the community noise metric recommended by the USEPA and has been adopted by most Federal agencies (USEPA 1974).
-Examples of public responses (i.e., annoyance) to various noise levels are presented in Figure 3-1.
-More recent studies (e.g., Fidell 2005) indicate annoyance by 28 to 35 percent of the public at DNL of 65 dBA.
-Still, a DNL of 65 dBA is the level most commonly used for noise planning purposes and represents a compromise between community impact and the need for activities like construction.
-Areas exposed to a DNL above 65 dBA are generally not considered suitable for residential use.
-A DNL of 55 dBA was identified by the USEPA, as a level below which there is no adverse impact (USEPA 1974).
+15 16 DNL is the community noise metric recommended by the USEPA and has been adopted by 17 most Federal agencies (USEPA 1974).
+Examples of public responses (i.e., annoyance) to 18 various noise levels are presented in Figure 3-1.
+A DNL of 65 dBA is the level most commonly 19 used for noise planning purposes and represents a compromise between community impact 20 and the need for activities like construction.
+Areas exposed to a DNL above 65 dBA are 21 generally not considered suitable for residential use.
+A DNL of 55 dBA was identified by the 22 USEPA, as a level below which there is no adverse impact (USEPA 1974).